 Rheas are the largest South American bird.
 They weigh between 33 and 66 pounds (15 and 30 kilograms) and stand 3-5 feet (0.9-1.5 meters) tall.
 Males are typically larger than the females.

-The greater rhea lives in southeastern South America, including Brazil, Bolivia, Uruguay, Paraguay and Argentina.
-Rheas live in grassland and semiarid scrubland.
-During the breeding season, they stay near rivers, lakes or marshes.
+The greater rhea is found in southeastern South America, including Brazil, Bolivia, Uruguay, Paraguay and Argentina, where it lives in grassland and semiarid scrubland.
+During the breeding season, rheas stay near rivers, lakes or marshes.
 They occur on upland and lowland plains in most parts of South America.

 Rheas are omnivorous, preferring broad-leafed plants and clover.
 However, they eat a variety of seeds, roots, fruits, insects and small vertebrates, such as lizards, frogs, small birds and snakes.
 Rheas continuously move as they feed.

 Their breeding season is from August to January, depending on the region.
 Males develop a dark collar at the base of their neck during the breeding season.
 They call females with a booming call and court two to 12 females with an impressive wing display.
 Once mating has occurred, the males build nests, which are shallow depressions in the ground.

 Each of the females lay up to five gold- colored eggs in the male's nest over a period of seven to 10 days.
 They can lay up to 60 eggs total.
 The male incubates the eggs for about six weeks and cares for the chicks alone.
 When male rheas are taking care of their young, they will charge at any creature that comes too close to them, including female rheas and humans.

 The rhea population has suffered through hunting and habitat loss, although it is still relatively abundant.
 In 1980, more than 50,000 skins were traded.
 However, a permit is now needed for their export and import.

 Rheas are considered pests near agricultural areas, because they will eat almost any crop.